SilenceDesigner/syscall_intercept/README.md

 In order to handle syscalls in user space, the library relies on the following assumptions:

-- Each syscall made by the applicaton is issued via libc
+- Each syscall made by the application is issued via libc
 - No other facility attempts to hotpatch libc in the same process
 - The libc implementation is already loaded in the processes memory space when the intercepting library is being initialized